TEACHING HOURS, RECEPTIONS, EXCURSIONS

 Anthony Hirst has taught at the Byzantine Greek Summer School since 2005 and been the Director and organizer of the Summer School since 2006.
 He studied New Testament Greek, Modern Greek, Classical Greek and Byzantine Greek (in that order) over a period of over 30 years, and taught all but New Testament Greek during his ten years as a lecturer at Queen's University Belfast, from where he retired in 2009.
 His book God and the Poetic Ego is a study of the use and abuse of Biblical and liturgical texts in the work of three modern Greek poets.
 He has published translations of Modern Greek poetry and prose and is now co-ordinating a project to translate the whole of the Histories of John VI Kantakouzenos into English, for the new series Translated Texts for Byzantinists, from Liverpool University Press.

 Seán McCrum studied Classics at Trinity College Dublin, and then spent several years as a research assistant in the Ulster Museum in Belfast, before being appointed Director of the Douglas Hyde Gallery at Trinity College Dublin.
 Later he worked as a critic, writer and broadcaster, and from 1987 to the present he has been an independent curator, organizing and managing cultural projects, events and exhibitions in many parts of the world.
 In recent years he has produced many of his own creative projects, which often involve the performance of Greek texts — in Classical, Hellenistic, Byzantine and Modern Greek.
-He has participated in Level-3 of the Byzantine Greek Summer School every year since 2009, and he has introduced text performance into the Summer School in most of those years, and will be doing so again in 2013.
+He has participated in Level-3 of the Byzantine Greek Summer School every year since 2009, and he has introduced text performance into the Summer School in most of those years, and may be doing so again in 2014.
+He taught at the Summer School in 2013.

 Athanasia Stavrou received a PhD in Byzantine History from the University of Birmingham.
 She teaches Modern and Classical Greek Language and Culture for Birmingham Adult Education Services, and works as a transcriber for the International Greek New Testament Project in the Institute for Textual Scholarship and Electronic Editing, University of Birmingham.
 She taught at the Byzantine Greek Summer School in 2012.